e3w2q/Pangaea-keyboard/build_guide_en.md

 <img src="images/DSCF8481.jpg" alt="sh-cable" style="zoom:40%;" />

 The type and number of components required may vary depending on the option selected.
-Please refer to [Optional Features](#Optional Features) for more information about optional features.
+Please refer to [Optional features](#optional-features) for more information about optional features.

 Here is a photo of all the circuit boards lined up.
 Make sure there are no shortages.